-No, the program does not require the GRE.
-Students should have an earned bachelor's degree in engineering or a related field from an accredited institution.
+The GRE is recommended but not required.
+However, students should have an earned bachelor's degree in engineering or a related field from an accredited institution.

 Yes, due to the abbreviated nature of the term system, we suggest that students plan to take no more than 2 courses per term.

 Yes.
 The following four courses are required for the GCEN: ENFP 627 Smoke Detection/Management, ENFP 625 Advanced Fire Modeling, ENFP 651 Advanced Fire Dynamics, ENFP 653 Advanced Fire Suppression

 It is likely that any credits earned in the certificate program will be applied to the Master of Engineering in Fire Protection.

 Application is a simple process which you can access at www.gradschool.umd.edu/application.